View our

 Although a major tourist destination today, Croatia’s picturesque Dalmatia region was once an integral part of the historic Venetian Republic at the height of the European Enlightenment.
 Tons of bustling ports were then dotting its coastline, which accepted all kinds of exotic goods from northern Italy.
 The prosperous maritime trade brought other aspects of Venetian culture to Dalmatia as well, inspiring some upper-class members to seek it out directly.
 Among the local aristocrats to embrace the relationship was the influential Grubišić family.
 Ennobled centuries prior, the Grubišićs hailed from a small seaside village called “Tučepi.”
 While generations of the family resided in the hamlet, a few of its scions traveled abroad to Venice for long periods of time.
 One such individual was Klement Grubišić, a trained Jesuit who had gone to the metropolis to study.
 Earning a doctorate in both theology and law, Grubišic often traveled to Venice to enrich his mind.
 Perhaps the place where Grubišić spent most of his time was inside the city’s Nani Museum, where he developed a deep fascination with its ancient Croatian runes.
 This interest, in turn, impassioned the young man to broaden his research to Croatia as a whole, transforming him into an expert on its medieval history and traditions.
 Nevertheless, the spirited Klement Grubišić returned to Dalmatia upon finding employment as an archbishop’s rector during the 1760s.
 Despite working in the regional capital of Split, Grubišić still found the time to visit his beloved hometown of Tučepi on occasion and, eventually, decided to move back to the village, constructing a gorgeous manor within the settlement in 1766.

 Overlooking the azure waters of the Adriatic, the building was an engineering marvel.
 Indeed, Grubišić had installed many fantastic features throughout the estate, including gorgeous stone walls and a steeply pitched terracotta roof.
 Open porches faced out to the sea, while a spacious courtyard functioned as a tranquil oasis inside the palace.
 Grubišić’s favorite space was his library, though, which he used to produce more research about the Slavic people for the rest of his life.
 In the wake of his passing in 1773, Grubišić would be remembered fondly for his intellectual work.
 (For instance, many of his fellow Croatians hailed him for his efforts to advance the research on their historic Slavic language, Glagolitsa.)
 One of the most lasting monuments to his memory was his magnificent villa, which evolved into a cherished landmark over the next two centuries.
 The building also continued to function as an upscale residence until noted architect Olga Pavlinović reconfigured it as a boutique hotel during the 1960s.
 Now known as the “Heritage Hotel Kaštelet,” Grubišić’s beautiful mansion has since continued to serve as a luxurious holiday retreat in the present.
-This historic hotel offers access to over two dozen elegantly designed guestrooms with various upscale amenities and alluring décor.
+This historic hotel in Croatia offers access to over two dozen elegantly designed guestrooms with various upscale amenities and alluring décor.
 But the hotel’s dedicated management team—Bluesun Hotels & Resorts—also ensured that Klement Grubišić’s legacy continues to endure on-site for future generations to appreciate.
 Undoubtedly, this fantastic historic site is one that cultural heritage travelers will certainly enjoy.

 • About the Location +